dinkelburg/diversdesk/diversdesk/src/content/blog/en/navigating-instructor-pay.md

 <h2 id="how-diversdesk-can-help" class="section-heading">How Diversdesk Can Help Simplify Wage Tracking</h2>
 <p>
 In my opinion, even if you’ve already chosen a salary model and figured out what factors matter most, the real challenge is tracking everything without losing your mind.
 I’ve seen too many dive centres try to handle this with spreadsheets, handwritten notes, or just memory.
 It usually ends in confusion.
-That’s why I think using a tool like <a href="https://www.diversdesk.com/" target="_blank" rel="noopener noreferrer">Diversdesk</a> makes a big difference.
+That’s why I think using a tool like <a href="https://www.diversdesk.com/" target="_blank" rel="noopener noreferrer" style="color:#F86545">Diversdesk</a> makes a big difference.
 </p>
 <p>
 There’s a page in the system called Workload and I believe this will be a livesaver.
 It shows exactly how many activities each instructor or divemaster has done.
 Whether it’s fun dives, or courses, it’s all recorded and easy to see.
 No need to guess.
 No digging through booking history.